Protect Your Financial Privacy and Account Security

 Phishing Scam Alert

 There is a “Banking Alert” email being sent to members and non-members asking for your online banking user name and password.
-This is a scam.
+This is a phishing scam.
 Northwest Federal does not send email correspondence related to account verification and will not ask for your account information via email.
 If you receive a suspicious email, do not respond and do not use the link in the email.
 Instead, delete or report it.
 If you have any questions, please contact our Member Service Center for further assistance.

 Here are some helpful tips to identify a phishing scam: